-- Standard: Used in real life to light actors on a set, and gives some backlighting to highlight the sides of actors, making them stand out more and giving them depth.
+- Standard: Used in the real world to light actors on a set, and gives some backlighting to highlight the sides of actors, making them stand out more and giving them depth.

 Shown to the right are the “Studio” top, front, and side views of the standard three-point lighting rig.
 It changes the dynamics of the scene, by making a brighter “key” light give some highlights to the object, while two side “fill” lights soften the shadows created by the key light.

 In the studio, use this rig to film a talking head (actor) in front of a green screen, or with multiple people, keeping the key light on the main actor.
 This rig is also used to light products from all angles, and the side fill lights light up the props.